 The book was well reviewed and Deborah continues to be interviewed and provide media comment on Ingenious Women, subsequent women she has found and the place of women in the fields of engineering, design and innovation.
-Her most recent contrubtion has been on Sarah Guppy on TODAY BBC Radio 4.

 And Woman Created… – Guardian article by Sandy Toksvig on Ingenious Women

 Tribute to inventive women – BBC online article about Deborah’s research into women inventors

 To purchase a copy of Ingenious Women contact Deborah